Updated 19 March 2018 — You've often asked me to recommend the best travel blogs for women, especially solo travelers.

 Inside the Travel Lab

 A quirky mix of luxury and the offbeat, British ex-physician Abi has an easy breezy style that punches up when she's ruffled.
 She's outspoken but not grating, and slices through disagreements in a way that looks for solutions and provides a fresh twist.
 I already wanted to visit Namibia before seeing her photographs - but now I HAVE to go.
+Among the travel and lifestyle blogs I most enjoy for the writing.

 LL World Tour

-I first met Lisa years ago when she started her own RTW solo travel - she's such a delightful and talented person (not one but three Emmy Awards in her former life as a TV producer) that we stayed in touch and became fast friends.
+I first met Lisa years ago when she started her own RTW solo travel blog - she's such a delightful and talented person (not one but three Emmy Awards in her former life as a TV producer) that we stayed in touch and became fast friends.
 Her writing sparkles with optimism and her love of travel jumps off the page.

 Mind of a Hitchhiker